 If the material is not physically received by a staff person, the customer will place the light bulb in the collection bin.
 CFL's should go in the smaller boxes for CFL's while tubes should be placed in the boxes for the appropriate length (Those four feet or under should go in the four foot boxes.
 Longer ones should go in the eight foot boxes).
-Tubes of unusual shapes should also go in the CFL boxes.
+Tubes of unusual shapes should also go in the CFL boxes if they fit.
+If not, then in the 4' tube box.